|Last Quarterly Update:||2/20/2017|

 |Business Challenges||Financial Information||Glossary & Acronyms|

-Companies in this industry engage in the merchant wholesale distribution of lumber and plywood products, wood windows and doors, and millwork.
-Major US companies include Forest City Trading Group, HD Supply (formerly a division of Home Depot), Lumber Products, Pro-Build Holdings, and Tumac Lumber.
+Companies in this industry distribute lumber and plywood products, wood windows and doors, and millwork.
+Major US companies include Forest City Trading Group, HD Supply (formerly a division of Home Depot), Pro-Build Holdings, and Tumac Lumber.

 PRODUCTS, OPERATIONS & TECHNOLOGY